-The discharge of mud to the seabed from an accidental loss of containment from the riser due to the uncontrolled loss of station by the drilling unit will have limited effects on the seabed.
-The sediment quality impacts will be locally contained with a predicted thickness of less than 0.005 mm south west of the release point.
-Benthic filter feeding organisms, such as bivalve molluscs, are known to experience toxic effects of suspended particulate matter causing clogging in the gills (Cranford et al., 1998).
-However, particles such as barite settle out rapidly from the WBM resulting in declining concentrations of barite in the water column, and even in the benthic boundary layer where most bivalves feed, therefore it is probable that barite has limited toxic effect to these organisms (Neff, 2010).
+The discharge of mud to the seabed from an accidental loss of containment from the riser due to the uncontrolled loss of station by the drilling rig will have limited effects on the seabed.
+The sediment quality impacts will be locally contained with a predicted thickness of less than 0.005 mm southwest of the release point.
+While benthic filter feeding organisms, such as bivalve molluscs, are known to experience toxic effects of suspended particulate matter causing clogging in the gills (Cranford et al., 1998), particles such as barite settle out rapidly from the WBM resulting in rapidly declining concentrations of barite in the water column.
+The effect in the benthic boundary layer where most bivalves feed would also be very short-lived, therefore it is probable that barite has limited toxic effect to these organisms (Neff, 2010).
+The sensitivity of benthic fauna is assessed as 'Low'.

-The severity of the impact to the benthic fauna is considered to be 'Minor' affecting a relatively small area over a small temporal window.
+The severity of the impact to the benthic fauna is considered to be 'Minor' affecting a relatively small area (due to relatively small volume of material released) over a small short duration, with rapid recovery of the communities in the area expected.